 Google announced that it has collaborated with different domain name registrars to make DNS verification a lot easier.
 The new process involves a series of steps from clicking options at the Search Console sidebar to going to your registrar site to apply some changes.

-There are other methods of verifying your domain for Google Search Console, but the new flow has a partly automated process, making it much simpler.
+There are other methods of verifying your domain for Google Search Console, but the new flow has a partly automated process, making it much simpler with http://dublin24.ie/ and their professional services.
 Bing has made a similar move and also now allows you to import your Google Search Console verified sites into its Webmasters Tools.

 Improve Your Own Product With Competitive Usability Tests